otrv4/otrv4/otrv4.md

    seconds).
 4. Public Shared Prekey: An Ed448 Public Key used in multiple prekey messages.
-   It adds partial protection against an attacker that modifies the first flow of the non-interactive DAKE and that compromises the party's secret long term key.
-For its generation, refer to
-   [Public keys, shared prekeys and Fingerprints](#public-keys-shared-prekeys-and-fingerprints) section.
+   It adds partial protection against an attacker that modifies the first flow of the non-interactive DAKE and that compromises the receivers long term secret key and their one-time prekey.
+For its generation, refer to [Public keys, shared prekeys and Fingerprints](#public-keys-shared-prekeys-and-fingerprints) section.
 This key must expire when the user profile expires.
 5. Profile Signature: The symmetric key, the flag `f` (set to zero, as defined